-While looking around, I found some crushed panne though that was very velvet-ish and on sale for only $2.49 a yard.
+The day I went, the crushed panne was on sale for only $2.49 a yard.
 I bought 1/2 yards each of three different colors, so I skipped out of JoAnn’s with $3.75 in fabric.

 I have seen these pumpkins in stores for upwards of $35.00 each and I made mine for way, way under $5.00 a piece (so small that I, the Accountant, didn’t bother to break out the actual cost per pumpkin).

 If you didn’t save your stems from last year’s pumpkins, you can buy dried pumpkin stems on Etsy.
 One of my favorite Etsy shops for stems is Perky Pumpkins.
 You can also use a chunky twig as a stem if you don’t want to use real pumpkin stems.

 (This post contains some affiliate links for your convenience.
 You can read my full disclosure policy here.)

 How to Make Velvet Pumpkins With Real Stems

 - fabric of your choosing – velvet, crushed panne velvet, burlap or whatever the heck you like